TOLOSAT/flight-software/middlewares/iridium-library/README.md

-# Driver Iridium
+# Lib Iridium

-This folder contains source files for Iridium Driver.
+This folder contains source files for Iridium Driver and Iridium PUS Services.
 The datasheet used for this driver is "ISU AT Command Reference, MAN0009 Version 5, 25 August 2014".

 ## Acronyms

 | Acronym | Definition                                                                              |
 |---------|-----------------------------------------------------------------------------------------|